ZeeChono/GradientCodeReadDocs/docs/source/gradient_code.rst

 Then it's easy to see that the worker Wi transmits :math:`bi \bar{g}`.
 Notice that each worker computes a linear combination of partital gradient and return it back to the master node.

-Now, since we have all possible decoding vectors stored as the rows in matrix A (Though it is more common to comput the decoding vector in real-time).
+Since we have all possible decoding vectors stored as the rows in matrix A (Though it is more common to comput the decoding vector in real-time).
 We can easily recover the full-gradient by doing dot product of decoding vector to the returned
 gradients: